|Online .LIN||May 21 2020 (Thu)||9:30am - 1:00pm||Enrol|

 This program highlights the prevalence of bias, examines the evidence, assesses progress, identifies areas of ongoing concern, and presents new ideas and frameworks to support change, call bias behaviour and improve diversity outcomes to contribute to the productivity and performance of your organisation.

-If this course is "Closed" for nominations, please CLICK HERE to check if a place is available; If the session is "FULL", please nominate for the waitlist.
+If this course is "Closed" for nominations, please CLICK HERE to request enrolment if places are available.
+If the session is "FULL", please nominate for the waitlist.